2010 United States Senate elections: Illinois

-Illinois (regular)

 Indiana

 Incumbent Democrat Evan Bayh decided in February 2010 to retire instead of seeking a third term shortly after former U.S. Senator Dan Coats announced his candidacy for Bayh's contested seat.
 No Democratic candidate submitted enough signatures by the deadline to run, leading Democratic officials to choose U.S. Congressman Brad Ellsworth to be the nominee.
 Coats won the election.

 After Coats's win in the Republican primary, Ellsworth began to heavily criticize Coats for his ties to lobbyists.
 He called for more disclosure of the meetings lawmakers have with lobbyists, banning congressional staff from lobbying for six years after their congressional jobs, requiring Congress members to put all their investments in blind trusts, more disclosure of Senate candidates' personal financial information, and changes to the U.S. Senate filibuster rules.
 He proposed lowering number of votes required to break a filibuster to 55 from the current 60.
 In response to Ellsworth's charges, Coats published his lobbying record in an 815-page document.

 Coats emphasized the individual issues rather than ethics reforms advocated by his opponent.
 He focused on Ellsworth's record of voting in support of the Economic Stimulus Act of 2008, cap-and-trade legislation, and health care bill.
 Coats opinion of the healthcare law was that "the only responsible solution ... is to repeal the Obama-Pelosi-Ellsworth health spending bill and quickly replace it with cost-effective, incremental pieces that will decrease costs, increase coverage and not break the bank."